Anveks/JavaScript-Basics-Theory/README.md

 4. *Classes*: ES6 introduced a class keyword that allows us to create classes in JS; in a way, classes are templates that can be used to create instances of objects with 'new' keyword;

 NB: More examples here - https://medium.com/@mandeepkaur1/creating-objects-in-javascript-a896e6cfa6eb#:~:text=In%20JavaScript%2C%20there%20are%20four,existing%20object%20as%20a%20prototype.

+## Object Destructuring

+Object destructuring is a technique that allows you to extract properties from objects in JS and bind them to the variables.
+The syntax for object destructuring uses the {} curly braces, and the variable names should match the property names in the object.

+Example:

+    const person = {
+      firstName: 'John',
+      lastName: 'Doe'
+      age: 35
+    }

+    const {firstN: firstName, lastN: lastName, personAge: age} = person;
+    console.log(firstN); // returns 'John'
+    ...

 ## Object Prototypes